dcharkes/dcharkes.github.io/index.md

 __IceDust__
 IceDust is a domain-specific language for data modeling and calculating derived values.
 The data modeling in IceDust features bidirectional relations and multiplicities.
-These multiplicities are part of the type sytem, avoiding null pointer exceptions.
+These multiplicities are part of the type system, avoiding null pointer exceptions.
 Derived values in IceDust are specified as expressions (not unlike Excel).
 These derived values can be calculated on-demand, incrementally, or eventually.
 The IceDust compiler generates code for incremental and eventual derived value updates.